vfarcic/devops24/manuscript/05-chart-museum.md

 The output will differ from one case to another.
 In my case, it is `52.15.140.221`.

 There's only one more thing left before we jump into Chart repositories.
-We'll merge your fork of the *go-demo-3* code repository with the origin and thus ensure that you are up-to-date with changes I might have made in the mean time.
+We'll merge your fork of the *go-demo-3* code repository with the origin and thus ensure that you are up-to-date with changes I might have made in the meantime.

 First, we'll move into the fork's directory.